zumasys/docs/site/docs/jbase/dynamic-objects/exceptions-try-&-catch-&-throw-&-$setcatch()/README.md

         zero = 0
         one = 1
         answer = one / zero
-        print "That should throw an exception -- why are we here?" catch ex
+        crt "That should throw an exception -- why are we here?" catch ex
-        print "Oops, we had an exception"
+        crt "Oops, we had an exception"
-        print ex->$tojson(1)
+        crt ex->$tojson(1)
     end try
 ```